 The second major type of optical communications detector is the avalanche photodiode (APD).
-This has a more sophisticated structure than the p-i-nphotodiode in order to create an extremely high electric field region (approximately 3×105 V cm-1), as may be seen in Figure 3.15(a).
+This has a more sophisticated structure than the p-i-nphotodiode in order to create an extremely high electric field region (approximately $3 \times 105 \text{ V cm}$ -1), as may be seen in Figure 3.15(a).
 Therefore, as well as the depletion region where most of the photons are absorbed and the primary carrier pairs generated, there is a high-field region in which holes and electrons can acquire sufficient energy to excite new electron-hole pairs.

-Figure 3.15 (a) Avalanche photodiode showing high electric field (gain) region. (b) Carrier pair multiplication in the gain region of an avalanche photodiode bias voltages (50 to 400 V) in order that the new carriers created by impact ionization can themselves produce additional carriers by the same mechanism as shown in Figure 3.15(b).
+This process is known as impact ionization and is the phenomenon that leads to avalanche breakdown in ordinary reverse-biased diodes.
+It often requires high reverse bias voltages (50 to 400 V) in order that the new carriers created by impact ionization can themselves produce additional carriers by the same mechanism as shown in Figure 3.15(b).
 More recently, however, it should be noted that devices which will operate at much lower bias voltages (15 to 25 V) have become available.